 A flu vaccine will boost immunity.

-In comparison to the previous year many workers have now returned to the office, social distancing restrictions have eased and in general there are less protective measures set in place.
-This means that there is a greater chance of the flu spreading and more people falling ill this winter.
-Although there has been a massive easing of covid restrictions this year that doesn’t mean that the pandemic is over.
+With most workers now returned to the office and social distancing restrictions long gone, there is a greater chance of the flu spreading and more people falling ill this winter.
 With both illnesses circulating around it is highly recommended to reduce the risk by getting the flu jab.